Affordable daycare grants for single moms

 Assistance Options Of Affordable Daycare For Single Mothers

-Childcare centres
+Childcare centers

 These care centers are in commercial typesetting, often with many kids and lots of caregivers.

 They can be profit or non-profit and do not all require a license.
-We have some tips on finding a child care provider.
+We have some tips on finding a childcare provider.

 Babysitters